 - has a critical, but also a constructive and enthusiastic personality;

-- if not already living in the Netherlands, is willing and able to move to and to engage with the Netherlands;
+- if not already living in the Netherlands, is willing and able to move to the Netherlands;

 - if not already speaking Dutch, is willing to learn it within two years.